HenryHST/ha-chronyd/README.md

 ### With Docker Compose

-Using the docker-compose.yml file included in this git repo, you can build the container yourself (should you choose to).
+Using the docker-compose.yml file included in this Git repository, you can build the container yourself (should you choose to).

 ```